Social Workers at Vannie Cook Clinic

 Learning that a loved one has cancer can be a challenging time—both emotionally and financially.
 As a facility that focuses on family-centered medical care, our social workers assist patients and their families in adapting to a chronic illness or extended hospitalization.

 Social workers assist patients and their families with nonmedical and emotional needs.
 Dedicated social workers are available to provide emotional support to families as their child undergoes treatment.
 In addition, social workers can assist families in locating community resources and address concerns that may arise for families including financial issues, transportation, lodging, and educational needs.
-The Ronald McDonald House and several hotels with reduced medical rates are available nearby the medical center and offer free shuttle service to the hospital.

 Our social workers are trained specifically about the patient's diagnosis and are also part of the patient's treatment team.
 All of our social workers are Licensed Master Social Workers (LMSW).